 - TiMEToTeach.
 This workshop will address issues surrounding teaching in the MBChB and Diploma in PA studies.
 It will provide insights into the curricula and online assessments used by students.

-- Nudges and feedback.
+- Effective feedback.
 Tips to formatively assess students and provide feedback during workplace based assessments.

 - Innovation in Clinical Teaching.
 Tips and Tricks from successful clinical teachers.